 - Employees shall not be required to drive students or to use their personal automobile for Board business.
-Employees shall be compensated for mileage for any voluntary, authorized use of their automobile at the rate of twenty-five and one-half (25.5) cents per mile. - 2.
-The Board shall cover all damages, losses, and expenses incurred by an employee arising out of the authorized use of her/his automobile in the performance of school duties by the non-ownership portion of the Board's fleet auto policy to the extent of \$500,000/\$1,000,000 as secondary insurance.
+Employees shall be compensated for mileage for any voluntary, authorized use of their automobile at the rate of twenty-five and one-half (25.5) cents per mile in 1993-94, twenty-six (26.0) cents per mile in 1994-95 and twenty-six and onehalf (26.5) cents per mile in 1995-96. - The Board shall cover all damages, losses, and expenses incurred by an employee arising out of the authorized use of her/his automobile in the performance of school duties by the nonownership portion of the Board's fleet auto policy to the extent of \$500,000/\$1,000,000 as secondary insurance.